 - Making or renewing a donation online

-- Participating in surveys, petitions, and information pack requests
+- Making information pack requests

 How does PETA use the information gathered from the above sources?